gonzaloamadio/package-tools/README.md

 Install hooks (see details in Hooks section of this readme): ```pre-commit install```

+## Hard way

-## Install packages
+### Install packages

-This should be added to requirements_dev.txt
+Versions may be upgraded.
+I locked them, because I have tested with this versions.

 ```
 pip install black